Templates

 lookup(key, default) | Lookup data using GJSON Path Syntax.
 Example: lookup("facts.host.info.os", "linux") |

-readFile(path), file(path) | Read a file into a string (files must be in the working directory) |
+readFile(path), file(path) | Read a file into a string.
+Relative paths are resolved from the working directory, absolute paths are used as-is |

 template(f) | Parse f using templates.
 If f ends in .templ, reads the file first, if it ends in .jet calls the jet() function |